 Our stay at Glenfinnan Sleeping Car was partially sponsored but all opinions are our own

-Glenfinnan is a small village in the west of Scotland that has been catapulted to fame by the nearby viaduct.
-It was included in a famous Hollywood film and the small number of trainspotters are now joined by many HP fans and Instagram addicts.
+Glenfinnan is a small village in the western Highlands of Scotland that has been catapulted to fame by the nearby viaduct.
+It was included in a famous Hollywood film and the small number of trainspotters are now joined by many Harry Potter fans and Instagram addicts.
 You can reach Glenfinnan on a quick drive or train from Fort William but it is nice to stick around.
 For the coolest night’s stay around, those in the know pick Glenfinnan Sleeping Car.

 Glenfinnan Sleeping Car

 Nestled next to the Glenfinnan Railway Station (a working Scotrail station) sits The Sleeping Car.
 It was originally opened by passionate owners John and Amy as a bunkhouse.
 In Scotland, a bunkhouse is like a hostel with affordable rooms and self-catering facilities, mostly serving those on touring or walking holidays.
 However, with the changing travel climate, they are now converting it to be rented out as a whole unit.
 It sleeps up to ten people in four rooms.